aorsot1/data_science_kaggle_datasets/Notebooks/R/graduate_admissions.md

-**Note:** Given the differences in scales across the independent variables, we will proceed in standardizing them all with a preprocessing step using scale on the numeric variables.
+**Note:** Given the differences in scales across the independent variables, we will proceed in standardizing them all with a pre-processing step using scale on the numeric variables.

 ``` r
 df <- df %>%